hermit-os/kernel/README.md

 ```

 Per default, `uhyve`'s network interface uses `10.0.5.2`as IP address.
-The default address, could be overloaded by the environment variable `HERMIT_IP`:
+The default address, could be overloaded by the environment variable `HERMIT_IP`.
-To enable the device, `HERMIT_NETIF` has to set the name of the tap device.
+To enable the device, `HERMIT_NETIF` must be set to the name of the tap device.
-For instance, the following command starts an HermitCore application with `uhyve`
+For instance, the following command starts an HermitCore application within `uhyve`
-and network support:
+and enable the network support:

 ```bash
 $ HERMIT_ISLE=uhyve HERMIT_IP="10.0.5.2" HERMIT_NETIF=tap100 bin/proxy x86_64-hermit/extra/tests/hello